 Avoid sprays or treatments that are supposed to be applied directly to the skin.
 Instead, focus on removing the fleas and diligently follow-up with flea removal methods to keep your child away from fleas.

-Spraying for fleas with a baby can be dangerous
+Can I spray for fleas with a baby in the house?

 Is it safe to flea bomb a house with a baby?